Yuxiang shredded pork: Main ingredients

-Variation
+Variations

 Ingredients

-With increase of life quality, people add different ingredients into Yuxiang Shredded Pork to make more delicious, such as black fungus, carrots, etc. However, no matter what kind of changes make to this dishes.
-Its major ingredient is pork.
-People select and use thirty percent fat and seventy percent lean pork, shredding and frying, which can make the food softer.
+Some common additions to yuxiang shredded pork include black fungus and carrots, among others.
+However, no matter what kind of changes are made to the dish, its major ingredient is always pork.
+To make the dish softer, pork with a 30% fat content can be used.

-Various Dishes of Yuxiang
+Other yuxiang-flavored dishes

-With the improvement of people's living standards and the acceptance of fish-flavored taste gradually improved, the Yuxiang Shredded Pork was spread over different part of China.
-People in different regions also made different innovations in Yuxiang dishes, according to their eating habits and regional characteristics.
-Other dishes using Yuxiang have also appeared, for example, as Yuxiang Pork Liver, Yuxiang Eggplant, and Yuxiang Three Silk (pork silk, Tofu silk, green pepper silk). (魚香三絲).
+With the improvement of people's living standards and the acceptance of fish-flavored taste gradually improved, yuxiang shredded pork spread over different parts of China.
+People in different regions also made different innovations in yuxiang dishes, according to their eating habits and regional characteristics.
+Other dishes using yuxiang have also appeared, such as yuxiang pork liver, yuxiang eggplant, and yuxiang three silk (pork silk, tofu silk, green pepper silk). (魚香三絲).